Newspapers of New England, Inc.: History

 In December 2007, the company announced it would buy one of the Gazette's main competitors, the alternative weekly Valley Advocate of Easthampton, which had been founded in 1973.
 The Advocate was owned by Tribune Company, which also publishes the Hartford Courant and Advocate weeklies in Connecticut.
 Advocate circulation at the time was given at 50,000.
-Actual circulation is 25,000.

 Properties

 The following daily and weekly newspapers are published by Newspapers of New England: